 Detangling isn’t always an easy task.
 The curlier your hair is, the more challenging detangling can be.

-Impatience and mishandling can lead to a variety of set back issues such as hair breakage, split ends, mid-shaft splits and/or fairy knots.
+Impatience and mishandling can lead to a variety of setback issues such as hair breakage, split ends, mid-shaft splits, and/or fairy knots.

-Based on research and my experiences, below are the 5 best detangling tools besides the fingers on the market:
+Based on research and my experiences, below are the 5 best detangling tools besides the fingers on the market:-

-Bone combs are not made out of actual bone but organic resins, which mimics the qualities of bone.
+Bone combs are not made out of actual bone but organic resins, which mimic the qualities of bone.